Witnesses at Bill Cosby Trial Build Assault Timeline

 For their next witness, prosecutors called attorney Joseph Miller.

-Though he worked as judge with the Workers’ Compensation Appeals Board in California from 2005 to 2012, Miller also represented William Morris.
-Miller said it’s not unusual for the firm to face claims from former assistants who stay that working for “theatrical agents” gave them mental stress.
+Though he worked as judge with the Workers’ Compensation Appeals Board in California from 2005 to 2012, Miller represented William Morris before that.
+The lawyer said it’s not unusual for William Morris to face claims from former assistants who stay that working for “theatrical agents” gave them mental stress.

-Miller deposed Johnson in 1996 and recalled asking her what about work caused her stress.
+Discussing his 1996 deposition of Johnson, Miller recalled asking her what about work caused her stress.

 “She related to me some interactions she had with Bill Cosby,” Miller said.
 “That certainly stood out to me.”